GRS ‘StatsHelp’ Program

 Search the literature relevant to your discipline

-Statistical short courses are offered annually as part of the Graduate Research School’s Research Skills Program.
+As mentioned above, statistical short courses are offered annually as part of the Graduate Research School’s Professional Development Program.

 If you require more advanced or time-consuming assistance, the statisticians may be willing to enter a collaborative arrangement which will result in co-authorship of any paper which uses our advice.